-We’re getting closer to human flight by the day.
-For now, the closest we mortals can come is dangling a few stories up, supported by the skin of our fingernails and a thin rope.
-Oh, did I mention you do this while grinning like an exhausted idiot?
-Welcome to climbing!
+The closest we mortals can come to human flight is dangling a few stories up, supported by the skin of our fingernails and a thin rope.

 Indoor climbing, at least in New York, is seen by outsiders as a hipstery, daily bicycle trek to local “gyms”.
 To some degree it’s true, but local climbing gyms are packed.
 There’s method to this madness, and I had to see what the buzz was about.
 My first visit to Cliffs Gym in Long Island City stunned me.
 I saw chalk-dusted beards twenty feet up a wall wearing blue jeans.

 If the Shoe Fits, It’s Too Big

 I was at Cliffs to take the beginner-est of the newbie classes, “Toprope: Intro to Climbing”.
 The logistics were the easiest part.
 I’d signed up online so I was directed by the friendly front desk to nearby iPads to complete the legal part.
 First-timers have to sign a waiver, either upon checking in, or via their website as part of the online booking process.
 My tiny shoes and harness awaited at the desk after I’d signed.
 Cakewalk.

 I grabbed a pre-climb Cliff Bar –no relation– and waited to meet our instructor for the night.
 Every inch of the gym was being utilized.
 While killing time, I made mental notes of the routes, ropes, and climbers, hoping I could learn before I learn.
 I asked a nearby staff member some questions about how climbers communicate, and learned the term “beta” – the sequence of moves that get you up the wall.
 Your hands reach for “holds”.